Guide Speculative

 DLSS, FSR, and Performance Features

-One thing working in PC players’ favor: by 2027-2028, upscaling technology will be even more mature than it is today.
+One thing working in PC players’ favor: by 2027-2028, upscaling technology will be more mature than it is today.
 NVIDIA’s DLSS and AMD’s FSR will likely play a crucial role in making GTA 6 playable on mid-range hardware.
 Rockstar has supported these technologies in recent PC releases, and there’s every reason to expect the same here.

 The Modding Question